Midaircondo

 Midaircondo was a Swedish electronica duo consisting of Lisa Nordström and Lisen Rylander Löve, active 2003–2015.

+Career

-Since the start in 2003 Midaircondo has released three albums, toured around Europe, Africa and South and North America.
+Since their formation in 2003, Midaircondo has released three albums, toured around Europe, Africa and South and North America.
 The duo has created and performed music for dance performances, theater, TV, radio and movies.
 Midaircondo are known for their improvised concerts with a mix of acoustic instruments, voice, electronics and video.
 The duo has performed at a number of international festivals such as Sónar (ES), Mutek Festival (CL), Molde Jazzfestival (NO) and Berlin Music Week (DE).